-No. The institution is responsible to provide a placement for eEvery student who enrolls in a program with a work experience and successfully completes the coursework and any other reasonable requirements for participation in the work experience. must be provided with a placement.
-Students may be encouraged to seek their own placement, e.g. by including job search skills and exercises in the program curriculum, but it is still the institution's responsibility to ensure there is a placement for every student in the program by the end of the program.
+No. The institution is responsible to provide a placement for every student who enrolls in a program with a work experience and successfully completes the coursework and any other reasonable requirements for participation in the work experience.

 Similarly, participation in work experience cannot be conditional on such factors as students passing interviews or receiving an offer from a host.
 If the institution has contracted with the student for a program with a work experience, it must provide the work experience.